Using a ‘Personal Property Memorandum’ With Your Will

-When you sit down to make your will, one of your main jobs is to decide who you want to inherit your property.
-Part of that decision making process is figuring out how much detail you want to go into.
-Do you want to leave everything to your spouse, for example, or do you have lots of little (or not so little) objects that you want to go to different relatives and friends?
+A big part of the will-making process is deciding who will inherit your property.
+Do you want to leave everything to your spouse, for instance, or do you have lots of little (or not so little) items that you want to give to different beneficiaries?

-There's no right or wrong way to do it.
+There are no right or wrong decisions about giving away your property—it's your choice after all.
 Lots of couples simply leave everything to each other, with their children as alternate beneficiaries.
 It's also common to leave everything to adult children in equal shares.
 These methods work well for many people.

 Does Your State Allow a Personal Property Memorandum?